 - Constantly improve your skills with continuing education.

-- Degree: Get a bachelor’s degree in agribusiness or farm management.
+- Degree: Get a bachelor’s degree in agribusiness or business administration.

 - Experience: Work in an entry level position such as an assistant manager or management trainee.

 - Advance: Receive a promotion to farm manager.

 - Certification: Get your Accredited Farm Manager certification to help with your employment advancement.

 - Continuing Education: Keep on learning through continuing ed.
 Farming processes and technologies are always changing, so it’s best to keep up with all the advancements.
 Courses are available in farm planning, leadership and research skills—even renewable energy.